Next Generation EU: Economic effects

 With a small open economy, Belgium, as well as many other countries, will not be able to escape the consequences of the pandemic.
 Belgium is one of the counties hit hardest economically by the second wave of the pandemic, which can be explained by the duration of the confinement and the drastic measures taken to fight the virus.
 The impact on the economy proved to be much greater than initially thought.
 Nearly 40% of Belgian household spending is influenced by COVID-19 restrictions and 70% of GDP will be impacted by this lockdown.
-The Belgian economy is highly integrated with global supply chains that have been disrupted by the coronavirus; spcifically, the strong ties with Germany pose a significant risk in this regard.
+The Belgian economy is highly integrated with global supply chains that have been disrupted by the coronavirus; specifically, the strong ties with Germany pose a significant risk in this regard.
 Having the second largest port in Europe and many logistic and international companies active in that area, makes the Belgian economy very sensitive to an economic "slow down" elsewhere.
 Considering Belgium's position as a trade center, imports are expected to develop in line with exports, ensuring a contraction in 2020 and a rebound in 2021.
 Moreover, unemployment will be a huge issue in all areas, specifically in sectors such as tourism, leisure, hotels, restaurants, and the arts, where the likelihood of bankruptcies will be much higher.
 The positive effects for the economy will be delayed due to the fact that the de-confinement is expected to be more gradual.